Campus Housing FAQs

 Where will I do laundry?Several washers and dryers are located on one floor of each residence hall.
 The facility is open 24 hours a day and there is no charge to residents.

-Should I bring all of my belongings at once?The Dean of Students staff encourages you to contact your roommate and discuss who is bringing the stereo, carpet, etc. so you do not have two of everything.
+Should I bring all of my belongings at once?The Office of Community Living staff encourages you to contact your roommate and discuss who is bringing the stereo, carpet, etc. so you do not have two of everything.
 Making contact with your roommate before arriving helps make for a smooth transition to college life.
 After your arrival, small packages may be sent to you through the College mailroom if you have seasonal items you do not wish to bring in August.

 How can I get involved on campus and meet people?New student orientation, which is held the first week of your arrival, is packed full of things to do and people to meet.
-Shortly thereafter, the student organization fair, called Club Marietta is held, where students from most campus organizations offer information about their groups to new students.
+Shortly thereafter, the student organization fair, called Campus Involvement Fair is held, where students from most campus organizations offer information about their groups to new students.

 May I bring my bicycle?Yes, bike racks are located near all residence halls.
 Bicycles should be locked at all times.
 For safety reasons, stairwells, hallways, corridors, or other public areas may not be used for bicycle storage.

 What should I do to ensure the security of my property?

 - Keep your room locked at all times.